JamesSavages/Natural_Learning_Process-Feedback-of-Tweets-About-US-Airlines/README.md

 # Natural-Learning-Process-Twitter-US-Airline-Sentiment

+# Overivew

 Social media has become such a large influence in the modern business world.
 Companies/businesses need to stay up to date with customers perception of their services, the majority of which can be captured from social media.
 Twitter is a major social media platform.
-Customers are continuously providing postive and negative feedback of the services provided by companies via Twitter.
+Customers are continuously providing feedback about the services provided by companies via Twitter.
 Airlines are no exception to this.

-The problem at hand is a form of sentiment analysis.
-The categories of feedback are negative, neutral and postive feeback, along with reasoning for any negtive types of feedback.
-We will apply Natural Learning Processes in order to provide useful insight for Airlines.
-We will look to clean the data, fit and tune a model which can then be used on additional data sets to provide further insight to the Airlines.

-The text variable within the data is key, as it consists of the description of the specific tweet.
-Being able to determine key metrics and recurring areas with negative feedback, will allow the specific Airline to determine where they can improve their service.
+# Data Description:
+A sentiment analysis job about the problems of each major U.S. airline.
+Twitter data was scraped from February of 2015 and contributors were asked to first classify positive, negative, and neutral tweets, followed by categorizing negative reasons (such as "late flight" or "rude service").
+Dataset:
+The project is from a dataset from Kaggle.
+Link to the Kaggle project site:https://www.kaggle.com/crowdflower/twitter-airline-sentiment The dataset has to be downloaded from the above Kagglewebsite.

+# Objective:
+To classify the sentiment of tweets into the positive, neutral & negative.
+Learning Outcomes:
+Text based EDA
+Basic understanding of text pre-processing.
+What to do after text pre-processing:
+Bag of words
+Tf-idf
+Build the classification model.
+Tune & Evaluate the Model performance.
+Plot the important features after training the model.